felixalacampagne/flactagger/README.md

 When I set up the FLACtagger GitHub project I was asked about the license to be applied.
 I can't find this information anywhere, and can't find licenses for the dependencies either.

-BTW: This is a text file, not a message digest, so why does it need to have the ".md" extension?
-Curse: GitHub lets me edit this file - and then it does't let me save the changes (aaaggghhh!!!!)

-Git mess again:
-local repo on dev machine
-pushes to
-remote repo on NAS
-pushes to
-gitbub

-Changes are made on dev machine and saved in the local repo.
-Local repo is backed up to the intermediate NAS repo when network is available.
-When something is working it is published from NAS repo to Github.

-This should be trivial but every single time I try to do it git forks it up!
-The NAS repo was originally a bare repo, but none of the git tools I've tried work with a bare repo making the damn thing completely useless as a backup because there is no way to usefully visulaise what is in it.
-So I converted to a normal repo.
-Now each time I push something from the local repo to the NAS repo it claims that working NAS repo working copy has changes.
-When I tried using Github Desktop it constantly overwrites the changes in the NAS repo with the old files from the NAS repo working copy, instead of push the NAS repo to GitHub (this is probably as the labels given to things in GHD are completely incomprehensible).
-Anyway I kind of get the impression that before doing anything with the NAS repo I need to force the working copy to contain the updates made in the repo as this does not happen automatically (probably incredibly naive of me to expect git to do anything like this automatically, I suppose I'm too used to the luxury of using Clearcase where changes to unmodified files are visible immediately).

-Now the local 'git push' doesn't do anything!!!
-Surely it should push the currently select branch?
-Have to use 'git push --all' (WTF can't it just do the current branch?)
-Then I get the error about updating the current branch in a non-bare repository is denied, which is weird because that should have been fixed when I issued the 'git config --local receive.denyCurrentBranch updateInstead' incantation when the bare repo was converted to non-bare.
-Anyway, this is git, why enter a bunch of random letters once when you can enter them over and over and over again just to get simple trivial everyday tasks accomplished...
-Entering the "git config --local receive.denyCurrentBranch updateInstead" incantation again gets 'git push --all' to work, and now the working copy IS updating.
-Don't tell me, the updateInstead incantation has to be issued for every branch... see entering things over and over and over again....